Jigoku/Acer-GN246HL-linux/README.md

 EndSection
 ```

-Note the last line; where it states *DVI-D-0*, you may have to change this to whatever your monitor is labelled as, this will depend on the type of cable you are using, but should be at least a DVI name when wanting to use lightboost.
+Note the last few lines; where it states *DVI-D-0*, you may have to change this to whatever your monitor is labelled as, this will depend on the type of cable you are using, but should be at least a DVI name when wanting to use lightboost.
+You may be better off at first, using `nvidia-xconfig` to generate a config file to find the relevant information for the "Device" section, including your graphics card model etc, as this will probably differ.
+Make sure you remove */etc/X11/xorg.conf* afterwards.

 Make sure you don't have any other xorg.conf files, as this is all that is needed with nvidia's driver.
 You should now be able to launch nvidia-settings, and see these refresh rates: